Why I Homeschool and the Effects of Homeschooling on Family Life

 Go on the rooftop and look at the stars.
 You are incorporating God’s creation, family experiences which ties strings with your kids, and constellations.
 Go for a walk and count the tires on cars.
-Then ask questions to your toddler as to if there were 3 cars, then how many more wheels would there be?
-Sing the alphabet song together.
+Then ask questions to your toddler.

 With the bigger kids build a chicken tractor or something else that will aid your family.
 They can also keep the books of a family business or their own business; pay the bills, help with school with the little ones; learn in depth something of interest.
 For my family, my oldest son learned every native plant and tree in the Southeast at 14.
-My other son wrote my highest read blog entry about Trapping which has been used by many blogs and writers.
+My other son wrote one of my most read blog entries which is referred in many publications.

 When given the chance, they will develop interests that will most likely take them into their careers.
 Pray that God will give that vision to them early.

 Everyone is going to have different reasons for homeschooling, therefore the effects on each family will be different.
 You wives will all have different husbands.
 I encourage you to find out what he wants, what he likes and be his helper even in his hobbies.
 Join your kids in with that as well.
 My husband loves to hunt, fish, garden, and is full of new ideas all the time.
 At first in our married life, I tried to buck him in some of these areas.
 The Lord showed me that I was made FOR HIM and that I needed to bend with him.
-This one decision of mine has afforded all of my kids to love what my husband does for fun and a family business to develop where I am getting to do what I love.
-When you give up your life you will find it.
+This one decision has afforded all of my kids to love what my husband enjoys and developed into a family business When you give up your life, you will find it.